Downtown Cary Multi-Modal Facility

 The preferred site involves a number of separately owned parcels that total approximately eight (8) acres that have direct access to both rail lines and have adequate sections of straight track for passenger rail platforms.
 A ‘test fit’ was performed to validate that the required functions of the new multi-modal center can be accommodated at the referenced site.

 On February 20, 2020, the Cary Town Council recommended the proposed site as the LPA for the downtown transit center.
-The LPA will be posted for a 30-day public comment period from January 15th through February 14th.
-The CAMPO Executive Board will hold a public hearing on the proposed LPA at its January 20th regular meeting and will consider action on the LPA at its February regular meeting.
+The CAMPO Executive Board approved the recommended LPA on Feburary 17, 2021.